PyO3/maturin-action/README.md

 ## Hardening Release pipelines

-When recommend the following steps for hardening release pipelines:
+We recommend the following steps for hardening release pipelines:
 * When targeting PyPI, set `--compatibility pypi` to activate its pre-upload check
 * Set an explicit `manylinux:` version for each target to prevent silent regressions
 * Pin both maturin-action and maturin version, and use a service such as renovate to update them